DETAILED ACTION

 (a)(1) the claimed invention was patented, described in a printed publication, or in public use, on sale, or otherwise available to the public before the effective filing date of the claimed invention.

-Claims 1 and 6-8 are rejected under 35 U.S.C.
+Claims 1, 15 and 20 are rejected under 35 U.S.C.
 102a(1) as being anticipated by Maschat, US 2015/0300388 A1.
 Maschat discloses a fastening clip capable of mounting a component, such as a ring to a support structure (panel (7) with an aperture (30).
 The fastening clip comprising a head portion having a plate (2) arranged to retain a part of the component between the plate (3) and the support structure (7) during use.
 The fastening clip having a body portion extending from the head portion to a lower end region along a longitudinal axis (A).
 The body portion comprises at least one elastically deflectable retaining member (12) projecting laterally from said lower end region of the body portion, to engage a surface of the support structure when inserted into an orifice of the support structure (figure 4).
 At least one resilient spring element (11) extends from the head portion to contact an opposite side of the support structure (figure 4) to the at least one elastically deflectable retaining member (12) to bias the at least one elastically deflectable retaining member (11) into contact with the support structure.
 The at least one resilient spring element comprises a transverse portion (see annotated drawing) extending in a direction parallel to a side of the body portion connecting one side to another opposite side of the body portion.
+The transverse portion extending from one side of the fastening clip to the other while being spaced from and parallel to a side that connects the one side to the other (at elements 13,13).
 An intermediate portion (see annotated drawing) extending from an end of the transverse portion between the transverse portion and the plate (2).
 The intermediate portion being disposed to engage the part of the component when the resilient spring element is deflected towards the plate during use.
+Maschat also discloses a longitudinal portion (5) extending from the head portion in a direction substantially parallel to the longitudinal axis (A).

 PNG